-Azure RBAC provides several built-in roles for authorizing access to blob data using Azure AD and OAuth.
+Azure RBAC provides several built-in roles for authorizing access to blob data using Microsoft Entra ID and OAuth.
 Some examples of roles that provide permissions to data resources in Azure Storage include:

 - Storage Blob Data Owner: Use to set ownership and manage POSIX access control for Azure Data Lake Storage Gen2.
 For more information, see Access control in Azure Data Lake Storage Gen2.

 - Storage Blob Data Contributor: Use to grant read/write/delete permissions to Blob storage resources.

 - Storage Blob Data Reader: Use to grant read-only permissions to Blob storage resources.